carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .source}

-The full list of parameters you can incorporate in your donwloads can be obtained by typing
+The full list of parameters you can incorporate in your donwloads can be obtained by typing:

 ~~~
 ncbi-genome-download --help